Concussion: Signs and symptoms

-Concussions symptoms vary between people and include physical, cognitive, and emotional symptoms.
-Symptoms may appear immediately or be delayed.
-Up to one-third of people with concussion experience prolonged or persistent concussion symptoms, also known as post concussion syndrome, which is defined as concussion symptoms lasting for 4-weeks or longer in children/adolescents and symptoms lasting for more than 14 days in an adult.
+Concussion symptoms vary between people and include physical, cognitive, and emotional symptoms.
+Signs and symptoms of a concussion usually appear within 72 hours of the injury, most commonly within the first several minutes to hours after the injury.
+However, symptoms may be delayed by 1–2 days.
+Delayed onset of symptoms may still be serious and require a medical assessment.
+Up to one-third of people with concussion experience longer or persisting concussion symptoms, also known as post concussion syndrome or persisting symptoms after concussion, which is defined as concussion symptoms lasting for 4 weeks or longer in children and adolescents, and symptoms lasting for more than 14 days in an adult.
 The severity of the initial symptoms is the strongest predictor of recovery time in adults.

 Physical

 Headaches are the most common mTBI symptom.
 Others include dizziness, vomiting, nausea, lack of motor coordination, difficulty balancing, or other problems with movement or sensation.
 Visual symptoms include light sensitivity, seeing bright lights, blurred vision, and double vision.
 Tinnitus, or a ringing in the ears, is also commonly reported.
 In one in about seventy concussions, concussive convulsions occur, but seizures that take place during or immediately after a concussion are not "post-traumatic seizures", and, unlike post-traumatic seizures, are not predictive of post-traumatic epilepsy, which requires some form of structural brain damage, not just a momentary disruption in normal brain functioning.
 Concussive convulsions are thought to result from temporary loss or inhibition of motor function and are not associated either with epilepsy or with more serious structural damage.
 They are not associated with any particular sequelae and have the same high rate of favorable outcomes as concussions without convulsions.